codbex/codbex.github.io/_posts/2024-07-12-leave-request-bpm-app.md

           <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-field-task.png" target="_blank">
           <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-field-task.png" alt="steps-field-task.png">
           </a>
-   - `tasks/my-service-task.ts` is the code which will be executed when task `MyServiceTask` is executed
+   - `tasks/my-service-task.ts` is the task code which will be executed when task `MyServiceTask` is executed
    - `api/ProcessService.ts` is REST API which has only one method for triggering a new process instance
    - `trigger-new-process.form` is modeler for a form which will trigger an instance of the generated process
      <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/trigger-process-form.png" target="_blank">
      <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/trigger-process-form.png" alt="trigger-process-form.png">
      </a>
-     - in the `Code` tab, you can find the controller code and the method which is executed when the `Trigger` button is clicked.<br>It basically sends the form data to the generated REST API for process triggering
+     - In the `Code` tab, you can find the controller code and the method which is executed when the `Trigger` button is clicked.<br>It basically sends the form data to the generated REST API for process triggering
        <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-form-code-tab.png" target="_blank">
        <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-form-code-tab.png" alt="steps-form-code-tab.png">
        </a>
 1. Next, you have to generate a usable UI from the form
-  - Open the form `trigger-new-process.form`
+  - open the form `trigger-new-process.form`
-  - Click on `Regenerate` button<br>
+  - click on `Regenerate` button<br>
     <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-regenerate-form-button.png" target="_blank">
     <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-regenerate-form-button.png" alt="steps-regenerate-form-button.png">
     </a>
 1. Now, let's check whether the generated project works.
-- Navigate to generated `gen/trigger-new-process/forms/trigger-new-process/index.html` file and double-click on it
+- navigate to generated `gen/trigger-new-process/forms/trigger-new-process/index.html` file and double-click on it
-- You should see the form in the `Preview` tab.<br>
+- you should see the form in the `Preview` tab<br>
   <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-generated-form-preview.png" target="_blank">
   <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-generated-form-preview.png" alt="steps-generated-form-preview.png">
   </a>
   If it is easier for you, you can open the form in a separate browser tab [http://localhost/services/web/leave-request/gen/trigger-new-process/forms/trigger-new-process/index.html](http://localhost/services/web/leave-request/gen/trigger-new-process/forms/trigger-new-process/index.html).<br>
   The result will be the same.
-- Add values for the input fields `Parameter 1` and `Parameter 2`
+- add values for the input fields `Parameter 1` and `Parameter 2`
-- Click on `Trigger` button
+- click on `Trigger` button
-- You should see a message which confirms that a process instance is triggered asynchronously
+- you should see a message which confirms that a process instance is triggered asynchronously
   <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-triggered-process.png" target="_blank">
   <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-triggered-process.png" alt="steps-triggered-process.png">
   </a>